-UPDATED: TechRadar's review of the Chromecast Ultra has been updated with Australia-specific pricing and content information.
+UPDATED: TechRadar's review of the Chromecast Ultra has been updated with Australia-specific pricing and deals information, as well as content information.

 Updated review continues below: